sergueik/powershell_samples/external/csharp/simple-service/README.md

 ```
 will show nothing

-NOTE: these cmdlets are Windows-verson specific.
+NOTE: these cmdlets are Windows-version specific.

 * Authenticode sign the script (does not need an elevated powershell prompt):